 ~ Columbus Day recognizes the achievements of a great Renaissance explorer who founded the first permanent European settlement in the New World.
 The arrival of Columbus in 1492 marks the beginning of recorded history in America.

-- Before the Europeans imposed their own system of writing (using the alphabet) there were various systems of written language in use in the Americas: Mayan hieroglyphics, wampum (Encyclopedia of the Haudenosaunee(Iroquois Confederacy) By Bruce Elliott Johansen & Barbara Alice Mann), pictographs (like Egyptian writing), and the oldest, dated at 5000 years of age, quipu.
-Just because the indigenous American histories weren’t written in a European based alphabet doesn’t mean it wasn’t recorded at all.
-Writing has never been limited to the modern alphabet; note Cuneiform, Egyptian pictographs, the many varied Asian writing symbols, as well as Arabic, Hebrew, Burmese and the various African writing systems.
+- Before the Europeans imposed their own system of writing there were various systems of written language in use in the Americas: Mayan hieroglyphics, wampum (Encyclopedia of the Haudenosaunee(Iroquois Confederacy) By Bruce Elliott Johansen & Barbara Alice Mann), pictographs (like Egyptian writing), and the oldest, dated at 5000 years of age, quipu.
+Just because the Indigenous American histories weren’t written in a European based alphabet doesn’t mean it wasn’t recorded at all.
+Writing has never been limited to the European alphabet; note Cuneiform, Egyptian pictographs, Asian characters, Arabic, Hebrew, Burmese and the many African writing systems.

 ~ Columbus Day celebrates the beginning of cultural exchange between America and Europe.
 After Columbus, came millions of European immigrants who brought their art, music, science, medicine, philosophy and religious principles to America.
 These contributions have helped shape the United States and include Greek democracy, Roman law, Judeo-Christian ethics and the tenet that all men are created equal.

-- Art, music, science, medicine, philosophy and religious principles we already present in the Americas upon European arrival.
-If it weren’t for indigenous science and medicine and the indigenous people’s spiritual principle of compassion and brotherhood of men, the first Europeans would not have survived since they knew nothing of American herbs, medicinal nor edible plants and animals.
+- Art, music, science, medicine, philosophy and religious principles were already present in the Americas upon European arrival.
+If it weren’t for indigenous science and medicine and the indigenous people’s spiritual principle of compassion and brotherhood, the first Europeans would not have survived.
+They were starving to death and knew nothing of American herbs, plants or animals.

 - The idea of a democracy came from the Iroquois Confederacy, the oldest living participatory democracy on Earth.

-- The antiquity of the celebration does not support its continuance, times change and values change.
+- The antiquity of the celebration does not support its continuance.
+Times change as do values.
 We don’t burn witches, we don’t jail people for riding on the wrong side of the bus and we don’t hang people for engaging in interracial relationships.
-Why continue a celebration that is not only based on false information but also celebrates the beginning of a suffering that has continued ever since?
-The extinction of the original languages, cultures and values of societies that had histories of thousands of years is undeniable and continues today…
+Why continue a celebration that is not only based on false information, but also celebrates the beginning of a suffering that has continued ever since?
+The extinction of the original languages, cultures and values of societies that had histories of thousands of years is undeniable and this devaluation continues today…

 ~ Columbus Day is a patriotic holiday.
 In fact, the Pledge of Allegiance was written in 1892 in honor of the 400th anniversary of his first voyage.
 That year, President Benjamin Harrison declared Columbus Day a legal holiday.